-Most listings are in the $30's per square foot per year.
-The University City submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $6 per sqft per year.
-That's a 13% decrease in rent.
+Most listings are in the $40's per square foot per year.
+The University City submarket is going through a a rise in rates.
+In the last 3 months, the median rate rose $2 per sqft per year.
+That's a 5% rise in rent.

-Compared to the rest of the San Diego market, the University City region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the San Diego market, the University City submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 42 listings have been made available, so you'll want to check back regularly for new listings.
-About 81% of the available leases in the University City are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 806 listings have been listed, so you'll want to check back regularly for new listings.
+About 4% of the office spaces in the University City are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,810 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are around 3 floors.
-Most buildings in this market were built in 1988 and are Class A.
+Even though the median size is 4,990 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are around 3 floors.
+Most buildings in this region were built in 1988 and are Class A.